-Comparison of Three Months Ended March 31, 2020 and March 31, 2019
+Comparison of Three Months Ended September 30, 2020 and September 30, 2019

 Product revenue, net.
-We recorded net product revenue of \$152.2 million and \$72.7 million during the three months ended March 31, 2020 and 2019, respectively, an increase of \$79.5 million, or 109%.
-This increase was driven by volume of Vascepa sales to our customers in the United States, which includes an additional week of revenue in the first quarter of 2020 of approximately \$10.8 million due to timing of orders placed by customers and related receipts, as well as a modest increase in Vascepa's net selling price.
-Orders by such customers were supported by an increase in estimated normalized total Vascepa prescriptions in the United States, reflecting various factors including managed care improvements.
-Based on data provided by Symphony Health and IQVIA, estimated normalized total Vascepa prescriptions in the United States increased by approximately 443,000 and 409,000, respectively, over the three months ended March 31, 2019, representing growth of 72% and 74%, respectively.
-The increase was also driven by Vascepa sales outside of the United States of approximately \$6.7 million during the three months ended March 31, 2019, primarily as a result of an initial order to ensure availability of adequate product supply for the launch of Vascepa in Canada, such revenue is based on contractually agreed pricing and other terms.
+We recorded net product revenue of \$155.2 million and \$112.3 million during the three months ended September 30, 2020 and 2019, respectively, an increase of \$42.9 million, or 38%.
+This increase was driven primarily by volume of VASCEPA sales to our customers in the United States, as well as a modest increase in VASCEPA's net selling price in the United States.
+Orders by such customers were supported by an increase in estimated normalized total VASCEPA prescriptions in the United States, reflecting various factors including managed care access improvements.
+Based on data provided by Symphony Health and IQVIA, estimated normalized total VASCEPA prescriptions in the United States increased by approximately 309,000 and 293,000, respectively, over the three months ended September 30, 2019, representing growth of 36% and 37%, respectively.
+The increase in net product revenue was also driven by VASCEPA sales to our commercial partners outside of the United States of approximately \$0.5 million during the three months ended September 30, 2019.

-All of our product revenue, in the United States, in the three months ended March 31, 2020 and 2019 was derived from product sales of 1-gram and 0.5-gram size capsules of Vascepa, net of allowances, discounts, incentives, rebates, chargebacks and returns.
-The U.S. FDA-approved dosing for Vascepa continues to be 4 grams per day and, as expected, the majority of new and existing patients taking Vascepa continue to be prescribed the 1-gram size Vascepa capsules.
+All of our product revenue, net in the United States, in the three months ended September 30, 2020 and 2019 was derived from product sales of 1-gram and 0.5-gram size capsules of VASCEPA, net of allowances, discounts, incentives, rebates, chargebacks and returns.
+The U.S. FDA-approved dosing for VASCEPA continues to be 4 grams per day and, as expected, the majority of new and existing patients taking VASCEPA continue to be prescribed the 1-gram size VASCEPA capsules.
 Timing of shipments to wholesalers, as used for revenue recognition, and timing of prescriptions as estimated by third-party sources such as Symphony Health and IQVIA may differ from period to period.

-During the quarters ended March 31, 2020 and 2019, our Product revenue, net in the United States included adjustment for co-pay mitigation support provided by us for commercially insured patients.
-Such rebates are intended to offset a portion of the out-of-pocket expense that patients are required to pay for Vascepa based upon the benefit of their insurances.
-Our cost for these co-payment support payments during the quarters ended March 31, 2020 and 2019 was up to \$150 and \$110, respectively, per 30-day prescription filled and up to \$450 and \$330, respectively per 90-day prescription filled.
+During the three months ended September 30, 2020 and 2019, our Product revenue, net in the United States included adjustment for co-pay mitigation support provided by us for commercially insured patients.
+Such support is intended to offset a portion of the out-of-pocket expense that patients are required to pay for VASCEPA based upon the benefit design of their prescription drug coverage.
+Our cost for these co-payment support payments during the three months ended September 30, 2020 and 2019 was up to \$150 and \$110, respectively per 30-day prescription filled and, up to \$450 and \$330, respectively per 90-day prescription filled.

-As is typical for the pharmaceutical industry, the majority of Vascepa sales are to major commercial wholesalers which then resell Vascepa to retail pharmacies.
+As is typical for the pharmaceutical industry, the majority of VASCEPA sales in the United States are to major commercial wholesalers which then resell VASCEPA to retail pharmacies.